spetz/graphql-sample/README.md

 dotnet run
 ```

-Open the web browser passing URL [localhost:5000](localhost:5000) and you shall see the GraphiQL component :).
+Open the web browser and navigate to the URL: [localhost:5000](localhost:5000) and you shall see the GraphiQL UI :).

 ## Sample query: